-Rule 3.3(a)(1) prohibits the lawyer from making a "false" statement to a tribunal or from failing to correct a "false" statement previously made by the lawyer.3 Rule 3.3(a)(3) prohibits the offer or use of "false" evidence and requires the lawyer to take reasonable remedial measures if the lawyer, the lawyer's client or the lawyer's witness offers false material evidence.
+Rule 3.3(a)(1) prohibits the lawyer from making a "false" statement to a tribunal or from failing to correct a "false" statement previously made by the lawyer.
+Rule 3.3(a)(3) prohibits the offer or use of "false" evidence and requires the lawyer to take reasonable remedial measures if the lawyer, the lawyer's client or the lawyer's witness offers false material evidence.
 Much like its nearly identical counterpart in the ABA Model Rules, the term "false" is a critical but undefined term.
 Two very different meanings can be given to this term.
 The first is that evidence is "false" if it is objectively erroneous or untrue.
 The second is that evidence is "false" only if it is a deliberate falsehood known to be such by the person making the statement or offering the evidence.
 The Rule would apply quite differently under each variant of the term.
 If the former were the appropriate meaning, then the remedial measures of Rule 3.3 would be required even if the lawyer making the statement or the witness/client giving the testimony believed it to be true at the time it was made or offered.
-However, if the latter were appropriate, the Rule's coverage would be far less expansive and essentially limited to cases where a lawyer to offer in court.
+However, if the latter were appropriate, the Rule's coverage would be far less expansive and essentially limited to cases where a lawyer discovered a client or witness engaged in deliberate perjury or fabricated exhibits for the lawyer to offer in court.